How Much Does Attic Insulation Removal Cost in 2025?

 Insulation Type

 Some types of insulation are easier to remove than others.
-For example, batt and roll insulation costs more to remove than blown-in insulation because it needs to be removed by hand instead of with a vacuum.
+For example, batt and roll insulation costs more to remove than blown-in insulation because it must be removed by hand instead of a vacuum.
 Other common types of insulation include spray foam insulation, radiant insulation, and rigid insulation.

 Asbestos

 Asbestos removal costs $1,190 to $3,255.
 Vermiculite insulation often contains asbestos.
-If you’re not sure whether or not you need to remove insulation due to asbestos, get in touch with an inspector to determine if removal is necessary.
+If you’re unsure whether you need to remove insulation due to asbestos, get in touch with an inspector for asbestos testing to determine if removal is necessary.
 Asbestos is only dangerous when it’s airborne, so encapsulating asbestos is sometimes a more affordable option.

 New Insulation

-Naturally, it costs more to replace attic insulation than it does to simply remove it.
-On average, removing and replacing insulation costs between $3,200 and $10,800, but this amount can vary depending on the size of the space and the type of insulation you choose.
+Expect to pay more when you replace attic insulation than when you only remove it.
+On average, removing and replacing insulation costs $1,852, but this amount can vary depending on the size of the space and the type of insulation you choose.
 Blown-in insulation costs more than batt and roll, for instance.
 Different insulation materials each have unique advantages and price points to consider.

 Labor